 A Firm Menstrual Cup

 The Yuuki Cup is harder than another menstrual cups making it a great option for certain people.
-If you find average firmness period cups like the Diva Cup or the Moon Cup difficult to insert, then give the Yuuki Cup a try.
+If you find average firmness period cups like the Diva Cup or the Moon Cup difficult to insert, then give the Yukki Cup a try.

 Very firm menstrual cups are easier to insert than the softer ones because they just “pop” into place really easily.
 Most people find that the classic Yuuki just seals itself to their vaginal canal walls with minimal fuss or hassle.

 The disadvantage to such a firm menstrual cup is that it can sometimes feel uncomfortable because it presses so strongly against the vaginal canal walls.
 This can sometimes even cause what feels like menstrual cramps.